marksherriff/uvacs-advising/bacs/declaring.md

 Due to prerequisite dependencies, it is nearly impossible for third-year students who have not completed CS 1100 or its equivalent to complete the BA in CS in the four remaining semesters.
 It is important that students transferring to the University as third-years complete the equivalent of CS 1110 and ideally CS 2100 before coming to UVA.
 The ability to complete the degree in a timely fashion is one factor that will determine if you are accepted into the degree program.

-## Getting Information and Advising Before You Declare
+## Getting Information and Advising Before You Declare the BACS

 You might have questions.
 You might want to meet with someone to get info or advice before you declare.
 We definitely want to help, but there are literally hundreds of students who declare the BACS each year, so we have a system to try to get you the info you need.
 We just can’t have one-on-one meetings with everyone.
 Of course, if what we provide doesn’t answer all your questions, we will meet!
 But before that, here are steps to take.